RealGeeks/kustomize-kvsource-vault/README.md

 ## Kustomize Secret Generator Go plugin

-This Go plugin allows [Kustomize](https://kustomize.io) to generate Kubernetes Secret manifests that contain secrets from [Hashiciorp Vault](https://vaultproject.io).
+This Go plugin allows [Kustomize](https://kustomize.io) to generate Kubernetes Secret manifests that contain secrets from [HashiCorp Vault](https://vaultproject.io).
 See the Kustomize [Generating Secrets docs](https://github.com/kubernetes-sigs/kustomize/blob/7971ac1/examples/kvSourceGoPlugin.md) for more information about the mechanics.